home articles bookstore Christian forums Bible concordance online Bible movie reviews email list arcade

 A five-year-old girl in Patterson, Georgia, has a rare abnormality.
-Congenital insensitivity to pain with anhidrosis (CIPA) is so rare that a clinic specializing in the disorder has only 35 patients – only 17 of them from the United States.
+Congenital insensitivity to pain with anhidrosis (CIPA) is so rare that a clinic specializing in the disorder has only 35 patients – 17 of them from the United States.

 CIPA is caused by a genetic mutation that obstructs development of the nerves that transmit sensations of pain, heat, and cold to the brain.
 So Ashlyn Blocker never feels pain.